Find Affordable College Courses

 The average amount in student loans that phys ed majors at UCONN take out while working on their Bachelor's Degree is $23,290.

-A rank of #3 on this year’s list means Eastern Connecticut State University is a great place for health and physical education students working on their bachelor’s degree.
-Located in the fringe town of Willimantic, ECSU is a public college with a small student population.
+The in-demand bachelor’s degree programs at Eastern Connecticut State University helped the school earn the #3 place on this year’s ranking of the most popular health and physical education schools in Connecticut.
+Located in the fringe town of Willimantic, ECSU is a public school with a small student population.

 Of the 26 students majoring in phys ed at ECSU, 58% are male and 42% are female.